swyrin/swyrin/README.md

 Hello, this is me, Phạm Tiến Đạt, and I just *exist*, thank you very much for looking at this!
 Used to be a hardcore competitive programmer, now being an `Advent of Code` enjoyer with Rust.

-- To people who likes to *correct* me: This happens a lot in my life, especially from an *uneducated* newcomer - If you are a type of poop who enjoys saying "HOLY HELL, WHY ARE YOU WRITING THIS MUCH ADVANCED CODE!!!
+- To people who likes to *correct* me about writing lots of advanced code while I am still in the school:
+  > If you are a piece of *poop* who enjoys saying "WHY ARE YOU WRITING THIS MUCH ADVANCED CODE!!!
 YOU DON'T EVEN HAVE AN ENTERPRISE LEVEL JOB!
 STOP DOING IT, WRITE NEWBIE LEVEL CODE, USE CHATGPT PLEASE!
-I BEG YOU!!!!!!!", sadly I gotta say that I don't care about you, and you just got yourself a slot in my disrepect list.
+I BEG YOU!!!!!!!", well, I gotta say that I don't care about you, and you just got yourself a slot in my blacklist.
 I have started to grow a boredom with these words, for real.
 Honestly, please, you are just being "skill issue"'d, got that?
 Stop being a gatekeeper.
 Get a life.
 Go outside and touch grass.

 I am now an amateur problem setter, here are my problems (Vietnamese):